 Consequently, a separate day for dedicated shoulder work is not needed and often does more harm than good by negatively affecting your recovery.

 Is the bench press a shoulder killer?

-The shoulder is the most mobile joint and the weakest link during the bench press.
-Of course, you can injure a ton of joints and muscles when doing the bench press, but the shoulder remains number one candidate.
+The shoulder is the most mobile joint and the weakest link in a bench press.
+It remains the number one candidate for an injury.

-Part of the problem is using inappropriate grip and not tucking the elbows close to the body.
+Part of the problem could be the use of an inappropriate grip and excessive flaring of the elbows.
 Some can get away with it but not everybody.
-If that’s you, you need to use narrower grip and tuck your elbows closer to your body.
-This will actually increase the stress on your front shoulder muscles while decreasing the stress placed on the actual joint.
+If that’s you, try a narrower grip and keep your elbows closer to your body.
+This will increase the stress on the front shoulder muscles while decreasing the stress placed on the actual joint.